Fibroid Removal in Chula Vista, CA

 How are Uterine Fibroids Diagnosed?

-If you are experiencing any of the symptoms listed above, schedule an appointment with Kamali Obgyn.
+If you are experiencing any of the symptoms listed above, schedule an appointment with Kamali Obgyn for a fibroid screening.
 Fibroids can usually be found during a simple abdominal or pelvic exam.
 If Dr. Kamali feels that you may have fibroids, an ultrasound or MRI may be used to confirm the diagnosis.